Climbing shoes are supposed to hurt, right? When we first slipped the La Sportiva Katana Lace

 on, we were convinced they were sized wrong.
 They were way too comfortable to climb anywhere other than out of bed.
-After a few laps we were reluctant to tell anyone else about them, afraid we'd lose the advantage of our new secret weapon.
+After a few laps, we were reluctant to tell anyone else about them, afraid we'd lose the advantage of our new secret weapon.

 , and Evolv Shaman

 quietly cruised up everything we tested it on.

 Lyra on Airy Interlude in the La Sportiva Katana Lace, Needles, CA.

 such incredible edging machines.
-With the addition of a slightly down-turned toe and a semi-asymmetric fit, La Sportiva has created a monster in the Katana Lace.
+With the addition of a slightly downturned toe and a semi-asymmetric fit, La Sportiva has created a monster in the Katana Lace.
 A very quiet, unassuming monster.
-This shoe flies under the radar, and comes up crushing.
+This shoe flies under the radar and comes up crushing.
 It edges as well as the TC Pro

 , but with its additional features, performs well on a much wider range of rock types and features.
 The design also enables it to tackle much steeper sport terrain than the TC Pro

 The down turned toe of the Katana lace gives it an advantage over the TC Pro in thinner cracks.
 Overall these shoes perform very similarly.